 How Does Bank Reconciliation Work?Bank reconciliation involves periodically making sure that the transactions you have assigned to a particular bank or credit card account in your accounting software match your statements.
 You’ll want to make sure there are no:

 - Date errors

 - Amount errors

 Why is Bank Reconciliation Important?Bank reconciliations are an important step in safeguarding your business because they help you identify discrepancies in accounting before they grow into a serious problem.
-The longer a business goes without a bank reconciliation, the more likely it is to discover that cash balances are much lower than projected, which can result in bounced checks and overdraft fees.
+The longer a business goes without a bank reconciliation, the more likely it is to discover that cash balances are much lower than projected.
+Resulting in bounced checks and overdraft fees.

-- Were any checks issued without authorization?
+- Were any checks duplicated, changed, or issued without authorization?